How twelve famous companies chose their names

 We are often asked, “So, why Emerald Frog as a name then?”.
-Well the answer is here but it made us wonder how other companies came up with their names.
+Well, that's becauseour founder Jo, LOVES frogs.
+But it made us wonder how other companies came up with their names.

 Here are some examples of interesting company names and the stories behind them (with thanks to Glen Stansberry for this one!)